saucelabs/elemental-next/frontend/tips/38-headless/ruby.md

----
-hide_table_of_contents: true
-publish_date: 2015-10-14
-last_update:
-  date: 2023-02-24
-level: 2
-language: ruby
----

-## A Solution

-In order to run your tests using a browser that's loaded on your CI Server you will need to configure your tests to launch the browser virtually (e.g., using something like Xvfb).

->### An Xvfb primer
->
->[Xvfb](http://en.wikipedia.org/wiki/Xvfb) (short for X virtual framebuffer) is an in-memory display server for
-> UNIX-like operating system (e.g., Linux).
-It enables you to run graphical applications without a display
-> (e.g., browser tests on a CI server) while also having the ability to take screenshots.

-Let's take a look at an example.

 ## Example

 Before we can use Xvfb, we need to install it (along with the browser we want if it's not already loaded).